Alestrix/minimal-containers/opensshd-unpriv/README.md

 ## Out-of-the-box usage

 In its default run mode, `minimal-opensshd-unpriv` only allows a user `user` to start an sftp session and authenticate via ssh key.
-The corresponding `authorized_keys` file with the public key needs to be mounted into to container at `/etc/ssh/authorized_keys/user` and the server will listen on TCP port 2222.
+The corresponding `authorized_keys` file with the public key needs to be mounted into the container at `/etc/ssh/authorized_keys/user` and the server will listen on TCP port 2222.

 So if you want to allow a user sftp read-only access to `/data`, you can run